arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 runPixelRun()
 ```

-You should now see a nice animation lighting up your LED RGB strip.
+You should now see a the LED RGB strip fade in and out.

 <video width="100%" loop autoplay>
 <source src="assets/neopixel.mp4" type="video/mp4" />